surf3s/EDM/readme.md

 #### Why can't I plot the points with this program?

 I am working on this.
 Once this program is working smoothly, I will add plot functionality.

+##### Changes for Version 1.0.37 (June, 2023)
+1. Fixed a bug in simulation mode
+2. Fixed very bad bug with popup window sizing that meant that sometimes prism didn't advance to edit screen

+##### Changes for Vesion 1.0.36
+1. Redid font sizing for buttons and text
+2. Trapped a bug with units when switching CFGs
+3. Various bugs having to do with entering/editing data
+4. Add support for datumx, datumy, datumz (which is now called stationx, stationy, stationz)

 ##### Changes for Version 1.0.35 (May 24, 2023)
 1. Bug in file import fixed